YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 OFFSETINV, Entry point xxxx+yyyy not valid

-Compile Time/Run Time Error: This indicates that YottaDB/GT.M encountered a label xxxx and an offset yyyy that did not fall within the actual lines of the routine.
+Compile Time/Run Time Error: This indicates that YottaDB encountered a label xxxx and an offset yyyy that did not fall within the actual lines of the routine.

 Action: Modify the routine so the entry point is a valid entryref.